Anu117/TestWorkspace/README.md

    * When the test is open, right click and choose to run the file in the test runner.

 #### ADDITIONAL INFO:
- *	Attached API Testing document uploaded.
+ *	Create-Account API Testing document uploaded.
  *	Readme document with screen shots for installation.

 ### Use case to CREATE AN ACCOUNT: